jasmaine/ewa/README.md

 	'username' => 'user9',
 );

-// This will return a boolean upon success or when it failed.
+// This will return a boolean
 $mail->sendMail($toName, $toMail, $subject, $template, $replaceArray);
 ```